Local position-space two-nucleon potentials from leading to fourth order of chiral effective field theory: The chiral potential

 \subsection{Effective Lagrangians}

-In the $\Delta$-less version of chiral EFT, which is the one we are applying, the relevant degrees of freedom are pions (Goldstone bosons) and nucleons.
+In the $\Delta$-less version of chiral EFT, which is the one we are applying, the relevant degrees o f freedom are pions and nucleons.
 Consequently, the effective Lagrangian is subdivided into the following pieces,

 where ${\cal L}_{\pi\pi}$ deals with the dynamics among pions, ${\cal L}_{\pi N}$ describes the interaction between pions and a nucleon, and ${\cal L}_{NN}$ contains two-nucleon contact interactions which consist of four nucleon-fields (four nucleon legs) and no meson fields.
 The ellipsis stands for terms that involve two nucleons plus pions and three or more nucleons with or without pions, relevant for nuclear many-body forces.
 Since the interactions of Goldstone bosons must vanish at zero momentum transfer and in the chiral limit ($m_\pi \rightarrow 0$), the low-energy expansion of the effective Lagrangian is arranged in powers of derivatives and pion masses, implying to following organization: